riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 There seem to be two possible rejections of this case:

 - We can reject the existence of the precise theory of rationality.
 This is what Rohin does in [this comment](https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/YMNwHcPNPd4pDK7MR) and [this comment](https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/iSubbXvKW7uM6rus6) where he says "MIRI's theories will always be the relatively-imprecise theories that can't scale to '2+ levels above'."
+Paul might be doing a similar thing; see "There are reasons to expect the details of reasoning well to be “messy”" in [this post](https://agentfoundations.org/item?id=1129).
 - We can argue that even a precise theory of rationality is insufficient for helping to align AI systems. i think daniel dewey is doing this.

 ## World 3